harshit88a/colorization/README.md

 - The GAN model generates vibrant and visually appealing outputs but sometimes with inaccurate or unrealistic colors due to training instability and mode collapse.

 - GANs excel in visual diversity but require careful tuning and regularization.

+### Batch Colorization Script

+To convert all grayscale (black-and-white) images from the /bw_img folder into color images using your trained models, two Python scripts have been added:

+- colour_cnn.py – uses the CNN-based model

+- colour_gan.py – uses the GAN-based model

+Input folder: All grayscale images should be placed in the /bw_img/ directory.

+Output folder: The colorized images will be saved in the respective output folder defined in the script.

+Run ```python3 colour_cnn.py``` or ```python3 colour_gan.py``` in your terminal.

 ### Future Work
 #### 1. Diffusion-Based Colorization